situx/rdflib-geosparql/README.md

 * [GeoSPARQL Ext Functions](GeoSPARQLExt.ipynb)

 The query functions in these Jupyter Notebooks are almost exclusively operating on WKT Literals.
-For a more comprehensive test please refer to the Python test classes in the [tests folder](tests)
+For a more comprehensive test please refer to the Python test classes in the [tests folder](tests).

+While the Jupyter Notebooks are automatically rendered in Github, not all features of the Jupyter Notebooks are available in the GitHub rendering (e.g. Leaflet Map Views).
+To make use of these visualizations, please clone the repository and execute the Jupyter Notebook in your preferred Jupyter Notebook environment.

 ### Literal Types